dayton-outar/shillings/docs/DERIVATIVES/README.md

 7.10 Other currency swaps
 7.11 Credit risk
 7.12 Credit default swaps
 7.13 Other types of swaps
+34.1 Variations on the vanilla deal
+34.2 Compounding swaps
+34.3 Currency and nonstandard swaps
+34.4 Equity swaps
+34.5 Swaps with embedded options
+34.6 Other swaps

 [Chapter 7: XVAs](./XVA.md) ⏳